thescubageek/expensive_math/README.md

 # ExpensiveMath 💸

-The most expensive way to do basic math!
-Why use efficient CPU operations when you can make API calls to large language models for simple arithmetic?
+### The most inefficient, unnecessary, environmentally-destructive, and ridiculously financially expensive way to do basic math!

+Are you...

+- Tired of your calculator app finishing calculations in nanoseconds?
+- Frustrated by the complete lack of network latency in basic arithmetic?
+- Wanting to watch an infinite loop cost more than the GDP of Luxembourg?
+- Needing to turn `2 + 2` into a distributed systems architecture challenge?

+**ExpensiveMath is here to solve these problems!**

+Why use efficient CPU operations when you can **leverage cutting-edge AI technology** to **disrupt** basic arithmetic?
+This isn't just math - it's **AI-powered mathematical intelligence as a service**!
+We're **democratizing computation** by making every addition operation a **scalable, cloud-native, machine learning experience**.

+Get with the times and **100,000x your mathematical operations runtime** with the power of **generative AI**!
+This is the future of math, bro - we're not just doing calculations, we're **building the next generation of intelligent computational workflows**.

+Perfect for developers who think their math operations aren't nearly expensive, slow, or carbon-intensive enough.
+Finally, a way to make your calculator app require an internet connection and a monthly subscription to OpenAI!

 ## Installation